 Upon successful completion of the course, students will be able to: identify and explain the significant aspects of the Jewish Festivals including their laws, customs, origins and symbolic nature; identify and explain rabbini and Torah sources for these festivals; convey the impact and meaning the festivals impart to the Jewish people; and apply theoretical knowledge to practical scenarios.
 Version 2: Same as version 1 with additional outcomes.
 Students will be able to: describe Yom Tov customs throughout the ages and Lunar calendar anomalies which affect the Yom Tov schedules: analyze customs surrounding the days in the calendar which commemorate both happy days and tragedies in Jewish history; and display mastery of the historical significance in past and current customs surrounding the 15th of Shevat.

-The Jewish Festivals II (Jewish Law 230) is offered as a proficiency examination that includes an extensive study-guide and required reading administered through The Rechtschaffen Institute of Judaic Studies.
+The Jewish Festivals II (Jewish Law 230) includes an extensive study-guide and required reading with a final exam administered through The Rechtschaffen Institute of Judaic Studies.
 Topics include: Rosh Chodesh, Rosh Hashana, public fast days, the ten days of repentences, Yom Kippur, Succos, Pesach, Shemini Atzeres, Simchas Torah, Chanuka, Tu B'Shevat, Shiva Asser B'Tammuz, and Tisha B'Av.
 Version 2: Same as version 1 with additional reading materials, topics and study guide resources.

 In the lower division baccalaureate/associate degree category, 3 semester hours in Religion, Near Eastern Studies, or Judaic Studies (3/12) (3/17 revalidation).
 Version 2: In the lower division baccalaureate / associate degree category, 6 semester hours in Religion, Near Eastern Studies, or Judaic Studies (7/22 revalidation).